MoeBazziGIT/MoeBazziGIT/README.md

 <br />

 ### 🚀 Live Passion Projects
 My passion for innovation is reflected in my side projects.
 I develop and maintain three browser extensions designed to enhance user productivity and interaction within the web environment.
-These projects, while not unicorn startups, have attracted a modest but dedicated user base of a few hundred users, enough to provide invaluable lessons in product management
+These projects, while not unicorn startups, have attracted a modest but dedicated user base of a few hundred users, enough to provide invaluable lessons in product management.

 <table>
   <tr align="center">